Jahanshah1/Dungeon-Slayer-game/README.md

 ## overview
-This is a 2d Top-Down game made using Python & Pygames, it is relatively simple and features animations, states, enemy AI, attacks, sound effects and more.
+This is a 2d Top-Down game made using Python & Pygames, it is quite simple and features animations, states, enemy AI, attacks, sound effects and more.
 It is currently in beta mode.
-This game features 3 levels with bosses in the end, the bosses are linear and supposed to get harder as the user advances through levels.
+This game has 3 levels with bosses at the end of each level, the bosses are linear and supposed to get harder as the user advances.
 The levels are written in plain text, each number in the map file represents a certain type of tile so its very important to have them.